 The Tradition of Blending in Bordeaux

 However, there is a unifying tradition in Bordeaux: the cult of blending.
-Red wines have long been a concoction of Cabernet Sauvignon, Merlot, and Cabernet Franc.
+Red wines have long been made from Cabernet Sauvignon, Merlot, and Cabernet Franc.
 The exact composition varies depending on the region, cepage (proportions of different varieties planted), winemaker preferences, and vintage.

 This was the case in 1992, ’93, ’97, 2007, and 2013.
 So planting different grapes provided the estate with an insurance policy against the vagaries of the season; Merlot’s ability to ripen earlier than Cabernet Sauvignon can be a godsend in difficult years.